|Nutritional Guidelines (per serving)|

 Cool completely on the sheet while you make the filling.

-Place approx 1/2 a tsp of the filling to the flat side of one macaroon and sandwich together with another then twist ever so slightly to create a bond.
+Place approximately a 1/2 teaspoon of the filling to the flat side of one macaroon and sandwich together with another then twist ever so slightly to create a bond.
 Continue with the remaining macaroons.

 The macarons can be eaten immediately but will benefit from being refrigerated for 24 hours (that's if you can resist them for that long).